 A 1.2.7 Active power feed-in at under-frequency

-EN 50438 shall be complied with in respect of active power feed-in at under-frequency.
+EN 50438 shall be complied with in respect of Active Power feed-in at under-frequency.

+A.1.2.8 Micro-generators which include Electricity Storage

+The Manufacturer will demonstrate how the Micro-generator Active Power when acting as a load (ie replenishing its energy store) responds to changes in system frequency.

+In general four tests are proposed, one set of two at rated import capacity, and one set of two at 40% of rated import capacity.

+In both cases the test is to reduce frequency from 50 Hz at 2 Hzs-1.
+In the first case the lower frequency reached will be 49.0 Hz and the second case the lower frequency will be 48.8 Hz.

+In all cases the response should meet the requirements of 9.4.3.

-A 1.2.8 Power response to over-frequency
+A 1.2.9 Power response to over-frequency

 EN 50438 shall be complied with in respect of power response to over-frequency using a specific standard frequency threshold of 50.4 Hz and a Droop setting of 10%.